Infrastructure

 KIND has already completed a feasibility study for the project.

-Korean Overseas Infrastructure and Urban Development Corporation Africa (KIND) has been hired by Kenya to build 473-km Nairobi-Mombasa Expressway after US contractor Bechtel Corp pulled out of the project over financing terms.
+Korean Overseas Infrastructure and Urban Development Corporation Africa (KIND) has been hired by Kenya to build the 473-km Nairobi-Mombasa Expressway after US contractor Bechtel Corp pulled out of the project over financing terms.

 The South Korean company, which last week presented a feasibility study for the project to the Kenyan government, has agreed to undertake the high-speed highway project on a toll fee business model – which was recently rejected by Bechtel.